Abbabon/abbabon.github.io/_posts/2020-07-22-shader-graph-gradient.md

 ![Sampling](/img/posts/Gradient-2.png)

 Pay <3 to 2 things:
 1. UVs are from 0 to 1, and go 'bottom-to-top' on a mesh.
 So our direction is messed up.
-Nothing a [1-minus node](https://docs.unity3d.com/Packages/com.unity.shadergraph@6.9/manual/One-Minus-Node.html) can't fix!
+Nothing a [one-minus node](https://docs.unity3d.com/Packages/com.unity.shadergraph@6.9/manual/One-Minus-Node.html) can't fix!
 2. We are still missing the 'height' control we want.
 While there are many ways of achieving this, I would just multiply the UV value with the height value, which gives me good results.
 A value of 1 will give me mid-point blend, value of 2 - a 0.75 blend, etc, etc...
 You could achieve the same with range-mapping, but for my needs this is quite enough (I work with an artist who want to play with a slider)

 These are the final result: